 Linux anti-spam tools are great ways to protect your inbox from flooding with unexpected messages.
-I know it quite well how frustrating it is to deal with these kinds of spams.
+I know quite well how frustrating it is to deal with these kinds of spam.
 They are not only time consuming, but also they are great security threats to your computer.
 Although, individual users like me don’t have to do that much struggle to fight spams.
-However, large companies, for example, the service providers, are very prone to spams.
-You will be surprised to know that almost 45 percent of the emails sent are spams, and it costs a huge sum of money to fight spams.
+However, large companies, for example, the service providers, are very prone to spam.
+You will be surprised to know that almost 45 percent of the emails sent are spam, and it costs a huge sum of money to fight spam.

 If you use email services from giant providers like Gmail or Outlook, they will automatically give you spam protection.
 But if your organization or school uses a custom email service, you must need a spam protection tool.
 Surprisingly, Linux has a wide range of anti-spam tools that are absolutely free.

 Best Linux Anti-spam Tools